junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 ## How It Works

-Each project you start on Juno is a smart contract we called "Satellite" 🛰️.
+Every project you create on Juno is a "Satellite": a smart contract that you own, running 100% on-chain. 🛰️

 It is a container for your application that runs entirely on-chain and holds all the states or your project.
 It can contain your users' persisted data, a storage for the assets (images or video) and also your application bundle.